ManCla/mancla.github.io/PUBLICATIONS.md

 # Publications

-Here's the up-to-date list of papers I have co-authored with links to the preprints.
+Here is the up-to-date list of papers I have co-authored with links to the preprints (in inverse chronological order).
 When applicable, also the link to the associated artefacts are provided.

-The list is in inverse chronological order.

 ## Journals